rwynn/monstache-site/src/advanced.md

 Returns the current indexing statistics in JSON format.
 Only available if stats are enabled

+#### /instance

+Returns information about the running monstache process including whether or not it is currently enabled (a cluster will have one enabled process) and the most recent change event timestamp read from MongoDB.

 #### /debug (if pprof is enabled)

 If the pprof setting is enabled the following endpoints are also made available: